Fast, Easy with Support

 Does Your Landing Paper Expire?

 Landing papers cannot expire once you’ve landed in Canada.
-Whether you have an IMM 1000 Record of Landing, a Confirmation of Permanent Residence (COPR), or a document issued before the existence of IMM 1000s, these documents do not have an expiry date.
-Your landing paper is a record of your landing in Canada; it cannot have an expiry date.
+Whether you have an IMM 1000 Record of Landing, a Confirmation of Permanent Residence that has been signed or dated by immigration officials when you arrive in Canada, or a document issued before the existence of IMM 1000s, these documents do not have an expiry date once you have landed.
+Your landing paper as such is a record of your landing in Canada; it cannot have an expiry date.
+However, as stated above, if you are outside Canada when you receive it, make sure you travel to Canada within 1 year at the latest.

 On the other hand, your PR Card expires every 5 years.